 - Complete the exam application on this website and pay the exam application fee.

-- Once you have been approved by this Board to take the exam, you will receive additional information that gives you the specific information you will need when you register.
+- Once you have been approved by this Board to take the exam you will receive additional information and the approval code to register with the examination service.

 - Register to take the exam.
-The exam is given once a month in testing centers around the country.
+The exam is administered monthly in testing centers around the country.

 - You will receive notification of your exam score from the exam service no later than 20 days from the close of the exam testing period.
 Do not contact the Board for your exam score/results as only the exam service releases scores.